sccn/EEGDash/README.md

 EEGDash automatically caches the downloaded data in the .eegdash_cache folder of the current directory from which the script is called.
 This means that if you run the tutorial [scripts](https://github.com/sccn/EEGDash/tree/develop/notebooks), the data will only be downloaded the first time the script is executed.

-## Education - Coming soon...
+## Education -- Coming soon...

 We organize workshops and educational events to foster cross-cultural education and student training, offering both online and in-person opportunities in collaboration with US and Israeli partners.
-There is no event planned for 2024.
-Events for 2025 will be advertised on the EEGLABNEWS mailing list so make sure to [subscribe](https://sccn.ucsd.edu/mailman/listinfo/eeglabnews).
+Events for 2025 will be announced via the EEGLABNEWS mailing list.
+Be sure to [subscribe](https://sccn.ucsd.edu/mailman/listinfo/eeglabnews).

 ## About EEG-DaSh